Cultivation System Primer

 Can I fix a messy build later?

-Should I chase S-tier arts?
+Should I chase the rarest (Tier 1-2) arts?

 Not before you understand whether your character can actually support them.
+A rare low-tier-number art on an unsuited character often underperforms a well-supported, accessible higher-tier-number art that you have actually practiced.